 - Social skills – Better communication skills can lead to increased social opportunities.
 By working on social skills like questions, understanding nonverbal cues, and appropriate social distance, a speech therapist can set your child up for success

-Speech Therapy in Fort Worth, Texas
+Speech Therapy for Kids in Fort Worth, Texas

 Every child with autism has unique strengths and challenges.
 At Camp Worth, we believe each child with autism is worth the time, effort, and commitment to help them succeed in living their best life.
-We know that speech therapy is an important part of a comprehensive treatment program.
+We know that speech therapy is an integral part of a comprehensive treatment program.
 When your child enters Camp Worth, we complete an assessment to determine what services your child needs and what goals we should have for treatment.
 While working with your child, our speech-language pathologist might use some of the following strategies:

 - Signing or typing